Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and spectrum

-Once the momenta of the bound states are determined, their energies are given by $E=(i\kappa)^2<0$.
+Once the momenta of the bound states are determined, their energies can be computed as $E=(i\kappa)^2<0$.
 The lowest energy state will be characterized by $E_{min}$.
-For some type of potentials (such as the one described in \cite{Santamarialetter}), it is possible to give an analytic formula to bound the energy of the states with negative energy of the spectrum.
-In other configurations, $E_{min}$ has to be obtained numerically.
+For some type of potentials (such the pure delta plates, i.e. $w_0=w_1=0$), it is possible to give an analytic formula to bound the energy of the states with negative energy of the spectrum.
+In the pure delta case, this energy takes the value